 Credit extension, monitoring and collection are performed for each of the Company's business segments.
 The Company performs ongoing credit evaluations of its customers and adjusts credit limits based upon payment history and the customer's current creditworthiness, as determined by a review of the customer's credit information.

-Accounts receivable, collections and payments from customers are monitored based upon historical experience with customers, current market and industry conditions and specific customer collection issues.
+Accounts receivable, collections and payments from customers are monitored and the Company maintains an allowance for estimated credit losses based upon historical experience with customers, current market and industry conditions and specific customer collection issues.

-At February 29, 2020 and August 31, 2019, the Company had $12,000 and $0 in trade receivables, respectively and $724,670 and $845,743 in notes receivable, respectively.
-The Company considers its maximum exposure to credit risk to be its trade and other receivables and notes receivable.
+At August 31, 2019 and 2018, the Company had $12,000 and $0 in trade receivables, respectively and $845,743 and $381,550 in notes receivable, respectively.
+The Company considers it maximum exposure to credit risk to be its trade and other receivables and notes receivable.
 The Company expects to collect these amounts in full and has not provided an expected credit loss allowance against these amounts.